sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

     in bodyTy'
 ```

 That wasn't so hard!
-It seems that a few more bindings were abstracted into
+It seems that a few more functions were abstracted into
 `fixBinds`, which is responsible for finding a set of sound strictness
 signatures for the binding group.
 Let's see what else hides in `fixBinds`: